european-dynamics-rnd/circuloos-data-platform/Readme.md

 # Demo

 The demo have can run on every Linux system.
-The following tools needs to be installed: ```docker-compose, curl, bash, jq``` jq is used for the formatting of the return json from Orion-LD and Mintaka.
+The following tools needs to be installed: ```docker-compose, curl, bash, jq```

+jq is used for the formatting of the return json from Orion-LD and Mintaka.

-For the installation of docker-compose, please see on the [official documentation of Docker](https://docs.docker.com/compose/install/linux/)
+For the installation of docker-compose, please see on the [official documentation of Docker](https://docs.docker.com/compose/install/linux/).
+Pleaase make sure that you run a [root-less docker](https://docs.docker.com/engine/install/linux-postinstall/)

+The Windows user can:
+- Install a virtual machine with [VirtualBox](https://www.virtualbox.org/).
+Install the latest [Ubuntu LTS image](https://ubuntu.com/download/desktop)

+**or**

+- Use the WSL (Windows Subsystem for Linux) to install an [Ubuntu](https://learn.microsoft.com/en-us/windows/wsl/install) (```wsl --install --distribution Ubuntu```) and **then** [docker](https://www.docker.com/)

 ## Docker
-To run circuloos use: ```./service.sh start``` on the main folder.
+Clone the current repo on your local development environment.
+To run the local CIRCULOOS Data platform use: ```./service.sh start``` on the main folder.
 The first time will need to download all Docker images ~10minutes depending on internet speed.
 Then open another terminal to [continue](#demo).

 The main docker-compose file(docker-compose.yml) include additional compose files for specific services.
 1. temporal.yml.
 Service for Mintaka and TimescaleDB.